AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ### What are the benefits of using the OAuth Server-to-Server credential?
 You can read more about OAuth Server-to-Server credentials in our [implementation guide](./implementation.md).
 You can view the comparison between the OAuth Server-to-Server credential and the Service Account (JWT) credential [here](./migration.md#why-oauth-server-to-server-credentials).

-### Can I programmatically rotate certificates for Service Account (JWT) credential?
-No such ability is currently available.
-There are no plans to add such ability either.

-Instead, we recommend switching to the new credential that does not use expiring certificates and allows you to [rotate client secrets](./implementation.md#rotating-client-secrets) through the UI and API ([programmatically](./implementation.md#rotating-client-secrets-programmatically)).

 ### Can I programmatically rotate client secrets for OAuth Server-to-Server credentials?
 Absolutely.
 View our guide on rotating client secrets programmatically [here](./implementation.md#rotating-client-secrets-programmatically).